 The ERA Licence permits the recording of UK radio and TV programmes for use within the University for teaching and other non-commercial educational purposes.
 The Licence authorises the following two non-commercial educational activities:

-The Licence covers scheduled free to air broadcasts on:
+The Licence covers scheduled free-to-air broadcasts on:

 Please note, this does not include other satellite and cable channels.